 1. Click on Firefox Menu, select > Options > Content, click on ‘Choose’ under ‘Notifications‘,

 2. Select the site and click ‘remove site‘

 To remove all websites that are showing notifications, you need to click Remove All Sites button.

-FYI, Firefox also offers ‘Do not Disturb me’ button in the Content Section of Settings for Notifications, which, when enabled, no notifications from websites will be shown to the user until the restart of Firefox browser.
+FYI, Firefox also offers ‘Do not Disturb me’ button in the Content Section of Settings for Notifications, which, when enabled, no notifications from websites will be shown to the user until the restart of Firefox browser, this is a temporary fix.

-This is a temporary fix, to permanently disable or turn off Push notifications feature in Firefox
+To permanently disable or turn off desktop and Push notifications in Firefox

 2. Find the preference dom.webnotifications.enabled and change its value to false.

 From now on, no website will request you to show notifications in Firefox browser, including those related to desktop.